swiftwasm/swiftwasm-book/src/getting-started/libc.md

 ## Limitations

 WebAssembly and [WASI](https://wasi.dev/) provide a constrained environment, which currently does not directly support multi-threading, or filesystem access in the browser.
 Thus, you should not expect these APIs to work when importing `WASILibc`.
-This has an impact on what [can support in the Swift Foundation](/getting-started/foundation.md) at the moment, please be aware of these limitations when porting your code.
+Please be aware of these limitations when porting your code, which also has an impact on what [can be supported in the Swift Foundation](/getting-started/foundation.md) at the moment.